ArduPilot/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

 one of the flight modes selectable with the flight mode switch on your transmitter.

+.. note:: as of version 4.2, you can AutoTune in any stabilized flight mode, such as CRUISE or FBWA/B, LOITER, or even during an AUTO mission segment (if :ref:`STICK_MIXING<STICK_MIXING>` is enabled), via an ``RCx_OPTION`` switch set to 107.

 You also should choose a tuning level by setting the :ref:`AUTOTUNE_LEVEL<AUTOTUNE_LEVEL>` parameter in the advanced parameter screen of your ground station.
 The :ref:`AUTOTUNE_LEVEL<AUTOTUNE_LEVEL>` parameter controls how aggressive you want the tune to